r-hn/r-hn/README.md

 ### ⚙️ Rehan — Developer with Intent

 I'm Rehan, a developer based in Mumbai, India 🇮🇳.
-I build efficient tools, clean web applications, and systems that solve real problems — not just look good on a resume.
+I build efficient tools, clean web applications, and systems that solve real problems — not just look good but also effective.

 - Web apps · Automation scripts · APIs
 - Pragmatic by default, perfectionist when it counts